damianb/crimson/README.md

 * mac
 * linux

-*note*: linux support currently broken due to an upstream issue regarding availability of older versions of `libudev.so` on modern distributions (see [issue](https://github.com/rogerwang/node-webkit/issues/770))
+*note*: linux support problematic due to an upstream issue regarding availability of older versions of `libudev.so` on modern distributions (see [issue](https://github.com/rogerwang/node-webkit/issues/770))

 ## license